flamancini/2P6_fourier/README.md

 📬 Contact

-For any queries regarding this notebook or the 2P6 course, reach out to Flavia Mancini via the University of Cambridge Department of Engineering.
+For any queries regarding this notebook or the 2P6 course, reach out to Flavia Mancini.

 📧 Email: [flavia.mancini@eng.cam.ac.uk]